 Philadelphia is blessed with a diverse and talented wealth of musical talent.
 Among the many bands actively contributing to the local music scene, Athensville also aims to use their platform to raise visibility about important issues, including social justice issues.

 Ahead of their Nov.
-23 performance at 118 North in Wayne, Pa, Athensville singer Matt Taglang and guitarist Dave Perry sat down with Metro to discuss their recently released EP, ‘Crossed with Lightening,’ their upcoming show, and the unjust incarceration of Tyree Wallace, a Philadelphia man who served 26 years of a life sentence without parole for a murder he did not commit.
-Perry is also a lawyer who represented the wrongly convicted Wallace, who was finally released on Nov.
+23 performance at 118 North in Wayne, Pennsylvania, Athensville singer Matt Taglang and guitarist Dave Perry sat down with Metro to discuss their recently released EP, ‘Crossed with Lightening,’ their upcoming show, and the unjust incarceration of Tyree Wallace, a Philadelphia man who served 26 years of a life sentence without parole for a murder he did not commit.
+Perry is also a lawyer who represented the wrongly convicted Wallace, who was released on Nov.
 4, 2024.

 What was the inspiration behind the EP itself?